hpc/charliecloud/doc/ch-image_desc.rst

   :code:`/var/tmp/$USER/ch-image`
     Default.

+Unlike many container implementations, there is no notion of storage drivers, graph drivers, etc., to select and/or configure.

 The storage directory can reside on any filesystem.
 However, it contains lots of small files and metadata traffic can be intense.
 For example, the